-Because we are talking about a long-term relationship between the community and the resettled Afghans, it is imperative that both parties are involved in the matching process.
+Because we are talking about a long-term relationship between the community and the resettled individuals and families, it is imperative that both parties are involved in the matching process.
 Community placements of refugees will take into account the resettled peoples’ interests, preferred location, and overall compatibility with the community.

 For the first two months of a person's arrival, NSTs can expect to spend approximately 40 hours per week as a team helping the person or family access resources, acclimate to their new community, and settle in their new homes.